Developer Guide

 Implementation

-Hence sfm 1 m/pan d/
+Hence sfm 1 m/pan d/ will

 be treated as deleting the short form of medicine at index 1 in the last shown medicine list.